 An urban oasis in the heart of Madrid

 When I visit a city for the first time, I always try to visit at least one park or green space.
-Over the years, I’ve generally found that the greener the city, the more I generally like it and find myself returning.
+Over the years, I’ve generally found that the greener the city, the more I usually like it and find myself returning.

 On my recent trip to Madrid, I visited El Retiro Park and it was one of the highlights of my trip.
 I think it’s one of the most beautiful parks in Spain, maybe even across the whole of Europe.

 If you’re heading to Spain’s capital city, El Retiro Park is not to be missed.
+Seriously.

 Brief history of El Retiro Park